omariosc/inertia/README.md

 ```
 ## Extras

-### The Architecture
-The architecture of the project can be found [here](https://gitlab.com/sc20aim/inertia/-/wikis/architecture).

 ### Final Demonstration
 The project marking guide is listed [here](https://gitlab.com/sc20aim/inertia/-/wikis/marking-guide) with hyperlinks to all links in the Wiki.
 It is recommended for any assessors reading this to follow those hyperlinks to make sure everything listed in the specification has been included in the repository.